ACTRIS-CCRES/infra-hkd/ccres_api/docs/index.rst

 ..
-CCRES API documentation master file, created by sphinx-quickstart.
+BACKEND documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CCRES API's documentation!
+Welcome to BACKEND's documentation!
 ======================================================================

 .. toctree::